 If you have either of these cards in your wallet, don't miss out on the opportunity to earn up to $75 cash back in the bonus categories.
-You'll earn 5% back on the first $1,500 in combined spending on Amazon.com and Whole Foods Market purchases with Chase Freedom® and 5% back on the first $1,500 spent at restaurants and on PayPal purchases with Discover it® Cash Back.
+You'll earn 5% back on the first $1,500 in combined spending on wholesale club purchases; internet, phone and cable services; and select streaming services with Chase Freedom Flex℠ and 5% back on the first $1,500 spent on grocery store, Walgreens and CVS purchases with Discover it® Cash Back.
 Remember for both cards that you'll only earn that bonus if you activate each quarter – that's easy to do through your cardholder account online.

-While we don't know what the Chase Freedom® categories will be for all of 2020, it's safe to assume that these two cards won't perfectly overlap.
-Given that, it's good time to talk about the benefits of carrying BOTH cards in order to maximize your cash back earning opportunity.
+While Chase doesn't release the full calendar ahead, history shows it's rare for these two cards' quarterly categories to perfectly overlap, it's worth talking about the benefits of carrying BOTH cards in order to maximize your cash back earning opportunity.
 Neither card carries an annual fee, so you can certainly have them both in your wallet without worrying about offsetting that fee.
 But there are some other things to consider as well:

 Both cards feature new cardholder bonus opportunities, but they're dramatically different.

-Chase Freedom® offers news cardholders a $150 bonus after you spend $500 on purchases within the first 3 months of card ownership.
-That's a nice bonus, but it could pale in comparison to the Discover it® Cash Back offer.
+Chase Freedom Flex℠ offers news cardholders a $200 bonus after you spend $500 on purchases within the first 3 months of card ownership.
+It's a solid bonus, but it could pale in comparison to the Discover it® Cash Back offer.

 For new Discover it® Cash Back cardholders Discover will MATCH every dollar of cash back you earn during your first year as a cardholder.
 That means if you max out the 5% bonus categories in just two quarters you'll earn $150 that will then become $300 thanks to the match after your first year.
 As you can see, it wouldn't be difficult to far exceed the intro bonus offered by the Chase card, though you do have to wait until the end of your first year to see the match.

-Chase Freedom® offers the opportunity to combine rewards
+Chase Freedom Flex℠ offers the opportunity to combine rewards

-Earning 5% back on your gas station purchases; phone, internet and cable services; and select streaming services is awesome, sure, but what if you could also make those rewards have even more value when it comes time to redeem them?
-Turns out, that's pretty simple to do with Chase Freedom®.
+Earning 5% back on your rotating categories is nice, sure, but what if you could also make those rewards have even more value when it comes time to redeem them?
+Turns out, that's pretty simple to do with Chase Freedom Flex℠.

-That's because Chase Freedom® rewards accumulate as Chase Ultimate Rewards® points, the same points that cardholders of Chase Sapphire Preferred® Card (This card is not currently available on CardRatings), Chase Sapphire Reserve®, Chase Freedom Unlimited® and the Chase Ink family of small business cards earn as well.
+That's because Chase Freedom Flex℠ rewards accumulate as Chase Ultimate Rewards® points, the same points that cardholders of Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, Chase Freedom Unlimited® and the Chase Ink family of small business cards earn as well.
 The key is understanding that you can combine all of your Chase Ultimate Rewards® points into a single bucket and some of those buckets mean your points are worth more when you redeem them for travel through the Ultimate Rewards® portal.